robfallows/tunguska-reactive-aggregate/README.md

   - `debounceCount`: An integer representing the number of observer changes across all observers before the aggregation will be re-run.
 Defaults to 100.
 Used in conjunction with `debounceDelay` to fine-tune reactivity.
   - `debounceDelay`: An integer representing the maximum number of milli-seconds to wait for observer changes before the aggregation is re-run.
 Defaults to 100.
 Used in conjunction with `debounceCount` to fine-tune reactivity.

-  The following parameters are **deprecated** and will be removed in a later version.
+  :hand: The following parameters are **deprecated** and will be removed in a later version.
 Both these parameters are now effectively absorbed into the `observers` option and if required should be added as a cursor (or another cursor) to the array of cursors in that.
 Setting either of these to anything other than the empty object `{}` will result in a deprecation notice to the server console.
   - ~~`observeSelector` can be given to improve efficiency.
 This selector is used for observing the collection.
   (e.g. `{ authorId: { $exists: 1 } }`)~~
   - ~~`observeOptions` can be given to limit fields, further improving efficiency.
 Ideally used to limit fields on your query.